 The Career Development team is here to help you make your application(s) as competitive as possible!
 Upload your documents (resume and cover letter) to Handshake by August 9 to have them reviewed and edited before applying for on-campus employment.
 Within 1-3 weekdays of your submission, Handshake will notify you via your Clark email address once you receive suggested edits from Career Development.

-Most departments post their student employment positions on Handshake during July and August.
-Since new positions will be posted daily during this period, you will want to check back often to find the on-campus job that best fits your interests.
+Most departments post their student employment positions on Handshake in July and August.
+Since new positions are posted daily, you will want to check back often to find the on-campus job that best fits your interests.

 To find on-campus jobs, go to the “Jobs” tab in Handshake.
 Then click the “Filters” button and choose “On-campus.”